openethereum/parity-ethereum/.github/CONTRIBUTING.md

 Otherwise, just create a [new issue](https://github.com/OpenEthereum/open-ethereum/issues/new) in our repository and state:

-- What's your Parity Ethereum version?
+- What's your Open Ethereum version?
 - What's your operating system and version?
-- How did you install Parity Ethereum?
+- How did you install Open Ethereum?
 - Is your node fully synchronized?
 - Did you try turning it off and on again?